-IME Medical Services may request additional information from the case manager or community-based case manager to clarify or supplement the information submitted with the assessment.
+IME Medical Services may request additional information from the service worker, case manager, health home coordinator, or community-based case manager to clarify or supplement the information submitted with the assessment.
 The results of the assessment are used to develop the plan of care.
 Because the same criteria are used for both institutional care and waiver services, the outcome is reliable, valid, and fully comparable.